-This one-year Master’s programme is aimed at graduates from the fields of architecture, landscape architecture, urban design and city planning who are specifically concerned with design issues of the public realm and the effects these have on social life and human behaviour.
-Our focus is to deepen theoretical and design knowledge, changing the mindset of professionals regarding the importance and value of the public realm in the design of our cities.
+This one-year master’s programme is aimed at graduates from the fields of architecture, landscape architecture, urban design and city planning who are specifically concerned with design issues of the public realm and the effects these have on social life and human behaviour.
+The focus of the programme is to deepen theoretical and design knowledge, changing the mindset of professionals regarding the importance and value of the public realm in the design of our cities.

 Urbanism Studies at KTH

-The rationale behind Urbanism Studies is for professionals to understand and work in interdisciplinary urban design and city planning teams, coupled with the growing desire for cities to establish different, new forms of urban living.
-As the goal of this programme is to move design thinking from objects to places, our core Urban Studios and Modules differ from traditional studios/modules in several ways.
+The rationale behind Urbanism Studies is for professionals to understand and work in interdisciplinary urban design and city planning teams, coupled with the growing desire for cities to establish new and different forms of urban living.
+As the goal of this programme is to move design thinking from objects to places, our core urban studios and modules differ from traditional studios/modules in several ways.

-Furthermore, students are offered the opportunity to be exposed and collaborate with the guest faculty from some of the leading Built Environment (Urbanism) programs in the world: ETH Zürich, CED at UC Berkeley, UCL Bartlett in London, LSE Cities – London School of Economic and Massachusetts Institute of Technology (MIT) in Boston, as well as some others.
+Furthermore, students are offered the opportunity to be exposed to and collaborate with the guest faculty from some of the leading built environment (Urbanism) programmes in the world: ETH Zürich, CED at UC Berkeley, UCL Bartlett in London, LSE Cities – London School of Economic and Massachusetts Institute of Technology (MIT) in Boston, as well as some others.
 This offers students a fantastic global collaborative opportunity on a wide range of real world cases.
-Urbanism Studies is externally supported and financed by Ax: son Johnson Foundation, as well as by KTH – Royal Institute of Technology.
+Urbanism Studies are externally supported and partly financed by the Ax:son Johnson Foundation.

-The prospects on the labor market for graduates from the programme are exceptional.
-Employers can be found in the public sector, municipal, regional, national as well as in the private sector (architects, residential, construction and consulting) where graduates receive design, planning, formative, coordinating, investigating and acting competition tasks.
-Our urbanism studies graduates can expect to go to work for planning and design consultancies; city agencies; business and development groups; urban -regional planning agencies; state planning agencies; private developers; non-profit community and affordable housing developers and also continue with research within academia.
-Program has close ties to professionals active in the field (through studios), which means that urbanism studies students are given an opportunity to build strong initial networks that can help in kick-starting their careers.
+The prospects on the labour market for graduates from the programme are exceptional.
+Employers can be found in the public sector, municipal, regional, national, as well as in the private sector (architects, residential, construction and consulting) where graduates receive design, planning, formative, coordinating, investigating and acting competition tasks.
+Our urbanism studies graduates can expect to go to work for planning and design consultancies; city agencies; business and development groups; urban- and regional planning agencies; state planning agencies; private developers; non-profit community and affordable housing developers and also continue with research within academia.
+The programme has close ties to professionals who are active in the field (through studios), which means that urbanism studies students are given an opportunity to build strong initial networks that can be used when starting their careers.

 Faculty and research

-KTH – Royal Institute of Technology (School of Architecture and the Built Environment), National and International permanent and alternating Faculty from different Universities and departments are engaged in Urbanism program coming from Architecture, Urban Design, Landscape Architecture and City Planning research, teaching, and professional design practice.
-The Program Faculty has a mission in teaching under the umbrella of urbanism studies with emphasis on public spaces and urban spaces through an integrated approach to planning, design, and architecture.
-The urbanism programme is delivered through a combination of design and programmatic studios, lectures, seminars, workshops, case-study presentations, site visits and Nordic, European and Global field trips.
+At KTH School of Architecture and the Built Environment both permanent and alternating faculty from different universities are engaged in the urbanism programme.
+They are both national and international coming from architecture, urban design, landscape architecture and city planning research, teaching, and professional design practice.
+The programme faculty has a mission in teaching under the umbrella of urbanism studies with an emphasis on public spaces and urban spaces through an integrated approach to planning, design, and architecture.
+The urbanism programme is delivered through a combination of design and programmatic studios, lectures, seminars, workshops, case-study presentations, site visits and Nordic, European and global field trips.